GeOsmFamily/pdvir/docs/database/qgis.md

 password={password}
 ```

-**Do not change the service name (puc), this name will be saved in the QGIS projects that you load into the application to allow it to read the data.**
+**Do not change the service name (pdvir), this name will be saved in the QGIS projects that you load into the application to allow it to read the data.**

-You can now create a connection to postgresql in QGIS, you will only need to fill in the service name (puc) in the connection information!
+You can now create a connection to postgresql in QGIS, you will only need to fill in the service name (pdvir) in the connection information!